Chapter 5 – The Sin & Trespass Offerings

 Leviticus 5 – The big points:

-1) We should be careful what we say.
-Swearing/making an oath carelessly could lead to sin as we say something in the moment, forget all about it and ultimately break our word (lie).
+1) We should be careful about what we say.
+Swearing/making an oath carelessly could lead to sin as we say something at the moment, forget all about it and ultimately break our word (lie).

 2) When we witness someone swearing we can become guilty by association.
 This shows that as Christians we have a role to play in ensuring (or at least encouraging) the people around us to live according to God’s precepts.

 3) We can be guilty of sin and not know it.
-It's important for us to ask forgiveness not only for sins known, but also sins unknown.
+It’s important for us to ask forgiveness not only for sins known but also for sins unknown.

 1/10 of an ephah = 2.2 L